ludalex/car-dealership/README.md

 You need to download and install sbt for this application to run.

-Once you have sbt installed, the following at the command prompt will start up Play in development mode:
+Once you have sbt installed, the following at the command prompt will start up the application:

 ```bash
 sbt run
 ```

-Play will start up on the HTTP port at <http://localhost:9000/>.
+Application will start up on the HTTP port at <http://localhost:9000/>.

 ### Sample Usage